-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 What did Geronimo say when he jumped out of an airplane?

 MICHELLE: Yeah, probably.
 So!
 What’ve you been reading this week?